melz/Monitoring/README.md

 7. Import the SQL file
 8. Add `php /path/to/install/app/cli.php Main` to your crontab to run every 5 minutes
 9. Add `php /path/to/install/app/cli.php Alert` to your crontab to run every 5 minutes
-10. Log in with username "admin" and password "123456" at URL "/admin/login"
+10. Log in with username "admin@nobody.zz" and password "123456" at URL "/admin/login"

 ### Additional Steps To Use App Monitoring
 App monitoring uses distributed hosts to poll your application.
 We used a few DigitalOcean VMs during our testing.
 If you wish to use this, the steps are: